 Dr Bob Brown in the Liffey Valley, Tasmania.
 Photo Peter Morris.

-Bob Brown made the huge leap of faith that brought the Australian Bush Heritage Fund into being.
+Bob Brown made the huge leap of faith that brought Bush Heritage Australia into being.

-In 1990 two blocks of outstanding forest adjacent to the Tasmanian Wilderness World Heritage Area, nestled under the central plateau, were put up for sale.
-The blocks were marketed as ideal for woodchipping.
+In 1990 two blocks of forest adjacent to the Tasmanian Wilderness World Heritage Area, nestled under the central plateau, were put up for sale.
+They were marketed as ideal for woodchipping.

 Bob used $49,000 awarded to him as recipient of the prestigious Goldman Environmental Prize as a down payment on the land, borrowing the rest from friends and the bank.
 The campaign to pay off the remaining $200,000 loan was the birth of The Australian Bush Heritage Fund and that land is now our Liffey River and Dry's Bluff Reserves, parts of which are UN World Heritage Listed!

 This was indeed a courageous move.
 No organisation existed that was dedicated to conserving and managing private land.
-There was no assurance that the funds could be recouped and the debt paid.
+There was no guarantee the funds could be recouped and the debt paid.

-Bob talked about Nature Conservancy in the US and predicted that such a large national organisation dedicated to securing high conservation value private land could and would be created in Australia.
-People across the land wanted to donate where they could see a result in real terms, and the opportunity to be part of securing our natural heritage in a way that complemented political efforts, he declared.
+Bob talked about the Nature Conservancy in the US and predicted that such a large, national organisation dedicated to securing high-conservation value private land could and would be created in Australia.
+People across the land wanted to donate where they could see a result in real terms, and the chance to be part of securing our natural heritage, he declared.

 And so it began.
 Bob’s scribbled IOUs and grand ideas were converted into the Australian Bush Heritage Fund.
-Those of us involved on the Board and as staff members in the early years rapidly got to know that Bob would always be a hard taskmaster, forever pushing towards the dream.
+Those involved on the Board and as staff members in the early years soon discovered that Bob would be a hard taskmaster, forever pushing towards the dream.
 He was our inaugural President until 1996.